mconstant/DaVinciFren/README.md

 # davincifren

-a smol application by kript to give you a nice openai davinci chatbot on discord.
+a smol applicatio to give you a nice openai davinci chatbot on discord

-dockerized and akasherized by mconstant

 ## deployment prereqs